pyouroboros/ouroboros/README.md

 ### Private Registries

-If your running containers' docker images are stored in a secure registry that requires a username and password, simply instantiate ouroboros with 2 environment variables(`REPO_USER` and `REPO_PASS`).
+If your running containers' docker images are stored in a secure registry that requires a username and password, simply run ouroboros with 2 environment variables(`REPO_USER` and `REPO_PASS`).

 ```bash
 docker run -d --name ouroboros \